 Get the Recipe: The Reykjavík Grapevine

 Pozole or Posole is an irresistible soup that you’ll find in most Mexican homes on Christmas evening.
 This soup is usually made with chicken or pork and seasoned with peppers and garlic.
 You’ll often enjoy this dish with avocado and lime or cabbage on top too.
+Like many Mexican dishes, there is a huge variety in posole ingredients influenced by region and family traditions.

 Get the Recipe: Cooking Classy